lmbelo/NaturalMulticast/README.md

 Natural Multicast Events have been done to be... natural!

-It is still Beta, but you can full-feature it.
+It is still Beta, but you can full-feel its power.

 It is simple, but powerfull: